195-Patika-Dev-Paycore-Net-Bootcamp/assignment-3-BirkanTuncer94/README.md

 It is an API project that will enable a company working on smart waste collection systems to collect all containers by visiting all points in the shortest time by using the garbage collection vehicle in the most optimal way.

+<h2> Code details of the project </h2>

+Postgre sql database was used in the project.
+It contains two tables, the vehicle and container tables.
+There are 2 data in the vehicle table and 16 data in the container table.
+There are 2 controller classes and 10 http methods in total.
+There are transaction structures, try catch methods and lists in the project.

+<b> For the 1st item requested in the project: </b> The entire list is returned using the httpget method.

 <h3> Screenshots from the project </h3>

 ![postgresql1](https://user-images.githubusercontent.com/97250941/187081823-1f1202f6-ae36-47ef-b96c-dfe84ac7c1ca.png)